charmplusplus/charm/doc/faq/manual.rst

 I have a suggestion/feature request/bug report.
 Who should I send it to?
 ------------------------------------------------------------------------

+Please open an issue on our `GitHub <https://github.com/UIUC-PPL/charm>`_.
-Our mailing list is charm@cs.illinois.edu.
-We’re always glad to get feedback on our software.
+We are always glad to get feedback on our software.

 Installation and Usage
 ======================